cloudflare/cloudflare-docs/products/ruleset-engine/src/content/rules-language/fields.md

 - [Standard fields](#standard-fields) represent common, typically static properties of an HTTP request.
 - [Dynamic fields](#dynamic-fields) represent computed or derived values, typically related to Cloudflare threat intelligence about the request.
 - [URI argument and value fields](#uri-argument-and-value-fields) are extracted from the request.
-- [HTTP header fields](#http-header-fields) represent the names and values associated with HTTP request headers.
+- [HTTP request header fields](#http-request-header-fields) represent the names and values associated with HTTP request headers.
-- [HTTP body fields](#http-body-fields) represent the properties of an HTTP request body, including forms, for example.
+- [HTTP request body fields](#http-request-body-fields) represent the properties of an HTTP request body, including forms, for example.
+- [HTTP response header fields](#http-response-header-fields) represent the names and values associated with HTTP response headers.

 ## Standard fields